pypa/cibuildwheel/README.md

 Legal note
 ----------

 Since `cibuildwheel` runs the wheel through delocate or auditwheel, it will automatically bundle library dependencies.
-This is similar to static linking - it might have some licence implications.
+This is similar to static linking, so it might have some licence implications.
 Check the license for any code you're pulling in to make sure that's allowed.

 Changelog
 =========

+### 0.4.0

+- Fixed a bug that was increasing the build time by building the wheel twice.
+This was a problem for large projects that have a long build time.
+If you're upgrading and you need the old behaviour, use `CIBW_BEFORE_BUILD={pip} install .`, or install exactly the dependencies you need in `CIBW_BEFORE_BUILD`.
+See #18.

 ### 0.3.0